-To generate shorter wavelength CHs at UVSOR-II and also to establish the seed light technology in a single pass FEL, a seed light source which uses a nonlinear crystal and is based on high-harmonic generation (HHG) in a gas, is under development.
+For a generation of shorter wavelength CHs at UVSOR-II and an establishment the laser seeding technology for the single-pass FEL, the seed light source by using nonlinear crystal and based on higher harmonic generation (HHG) in a gas are under development in UVSOR-II.
 Now the HHG system has been constructed.
-The target wavelength is 160 nm (5th harmonic).
-The HHG experiment is under studying and HHG-seeded CHG experiment will be demonstrated.
+The target wavelength is 160 nm (5th harmonic of Ti: Sapphire laser).
+The HHG experiment is under studying and HHG-seeded CHG experiment will be demonstrated in the future.